MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 1. Select **Save**.

 Process advisor will analyze your process.
-It may take several minutes for the analytics to appear.
-You can leave the page and return later.
+It might take several minutes for the analytics to appear.

 Learn how to [visualize and gain insights from processes](process-mining-visualize.md).
 You can also use the custom attributes filter to dive deeper into your insights.

 ## Power Apps insights template

 The Power Apps insights template enables you to visualize the actions and success of your Power Apps.
 It allows you to maximize your apps' functionality and manage its success rate.
-To learn more, go to [What is Power Apps?](/power-apps/powerapps-overview)
+To learn more about Power Apps, go to [What is Power Apps?](/power-apps/powerapps-overview)

 The Power Apps insights template uses telemetry data from [Azure Monitor Application Insights](/azure/azure-monitor/app/app-insights-overview) to analyze your apps.
 That means you'll need to get an Application ID for your app in an Application Insights resource before you can run the Power Apps insights template.